Fireworks are illegal in Arlington

 2021 Ban on Fireworks in Arlington

-This is the first year City of Arlington residents will not be allowed to use consumer fireworks on July Fourth.
-Last May, City Council revised the Arlington Municipal Code to ban consumer fireworks.
+2021 was the first year City of Arlington residents were not allowed to use consumer fireworks on July Fourth.
+In May 2020, City Council revised the Arlington Municipal Code to ban consumer fireworks.
 Previously, the City Council sought public input with an advisory vote on the November 5, 2019 ballot.
 The measure slightly passed with 50.7 percent supporting a ban on fireworks.

 The fireworks ban prohibits the use, discharge, sale or trade of any fireworks within city limits.
 People who violate the ban will face a $103 fine.
 Fireworks may also be confiscated by the Arlington Police, who will be conducting extras patrols on and around July 4.
 This ban does not include the City permitted public display.